 they have small centerboards that do kick up if you hit bottom, but in a cannal or reservoirs with any underwater obstructions will not be great

 without a jib you may find yourself blowing tacks much more often and depending on the size of the reservoir, could be an issue.

 I think the P16 is a good call. similar to the h16 but a bit more volume up front to reduce the pitcheness (reduce)

 Also a gateway may be a good choice here (no boards, easy to sail, and you can hit the reservoir walls with little concen)

 Last summer I pulled up to a Dad & kid on an H-17.
 Neither were big people, & the hull was nearly down to the water level.
 They really don't carry weight well.

-Mystere 6.0XL Going to be a handful solo
+Mystere 6.0XL Sold Was a handful solo

 Bombardier Invitation (Now officially DEAD)